Police: Amazon fisherman confesses to killing missing men

 Military leaders also had joined the effort to find Phillips and Pereira a few days after their disappearance was reported.

+“He was considered to be a reference for colleagues and Indigenous peoples, with whom he built a friendship relationship over the years.”

+President Jair Bolsonaro on Thursday sent a tweet saying, “Our condolences to family members and may God comfort everyone’s heart.

-President Jair Bolsonaro, a frequent critic of journalists and Indigenous experts, has drawn criticism that the government didn’t get involved fast enough.
+Bolsonaro has been a frequent critic both of journalists and Indigenous experts and his government was accused of being slow to act in the disappearances.
 Before the bodies were discovered on Wednesday, he criticized Phillips in an interview, saying that locals in the area where he went missing didn’t like him and that he should have been more careful in the region.

 Pereira, 41, and Phillips, 57, were last seen on their boat in a river near the entrance of the Javari Valley Indigenous Territory, which borders Peru and Colombia.
 That area has seen violent conflicts between fishermen, poachers and government agents.